esoterik12/reactor/README.md

   callbacks get a userId from mongo or make a new user entry with an id and store the id in the session for access on client-side.

+- NextAuth server session is accessed in content/layout.tsx and provided down to the client though AccordionStack.tsx

 ### MongoDB / Mongoose Integration